 - Make sure to work through your issues: before expecting another person to make amends, think about where you need to heal from the events that occurred in your family.

 - Do not be afraid to ask for help: look for a local support group or seek counsel from a professional or friend group you trust.

 - Avoid showing up unannounced: because surprises and unwanted presence can be stressful for everyone involved, consider sending your loved one a heads up first.

 Ultimately, mutual respect and trust will be necessary to restore your family.
-The behaviors addiction creates can cause a lot of pain and it is okay to acknowledge that.
-When you learn how to kindly and openly communicate, you can then release any resentment you may feel towards the addict.
-This in turn creates a space for that person to do the same.
+Addiction can cause a lot of pain, and it is okay to acknowledge that.
+When you learn how to kindly and openly communicate, you can release any resentment you may feel towards the addict.
+This, in turn, creates a space for that person to do the same.
 You may even come out of the estrangement with newly developed communication skills that change the family for the better.

-On this journey, forgiveness is key.
-Find professional help for your negative behaviors while you also work to forgive yourself and your loved one.
-You cannot control or change anyone’s behavior but your own, which is why professional guidance is key.
+On this journey, forgiveness is critical.
+Find professional help for your negative behaviors while you also work on forgiving yourself and your loved one.
+You cannot control or change anyone’s behavior but your own, which is why professional guidance is vital.

 Light at the End of the Tunnel

 Addicts need to surround themselves with people that encourage them to get and stay clean.
 You cannot micromanage their lives, but you can be a firm pillar of support as they embark on this journey.
 It is much better to face a period of tension than a lifetime of pain.
-To show love and support is not always easy, especially with the emotions addiction can stir up in everyone involved.
+Showing love and support is not always easy, especially with the emotional addiction that can stir everyone involved.
 Fortunately, it is not a situation you or your family has to deal with alone.
 Whether the estrangement was forced or not, you can make a change today.
-That change must coincide with getting your loved one into treatment, if they are not already.
-Even then the road may be bumpy for you and your loved one, but it will start to reverse the behaviors that caused the tension in the first place.
+That change must coincide with getting your loved one into treatment if they are not already.
+Even then, the road may be bumpy for you and your loved one, but it will start to reverse the behaviors that caused the tension in the first place.